Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

     She said I need to be comfortable with being uncomfortable.
     I'm gonna make myself so uncomfortable that I'm no longer comfortable being uncomfortable I don't think that is what she meant
-- Jax watches Max in his first fight and thinks he is going to get his self killed and turns away in anger just as he turns away Airiona points out to Jax to look as Max deploys his shield
+- Jax watches Max in his first fight and thinks he is going to get his self killed and turns away in anger just as he turns away Spike points out to Jax to look as Max deploys his shield

 - Minia is shown with her former team talking to her Cyber.Beast after teams around the league has begun to use team work